Menu

 Register

-Registration for trainees will be open later in the year.
+Registration for trainees will open in Summer 2026.

 Further information here.
 A risk assessment is available here.

-The handout which will be provided at the event may be downloaded here.
+The handout which was provided at the 2025 event may be downloaded here - we don't foresee any significant changes to it this year.

-Owners of boats participating (Instructors) please register for the event and complete the event declaration form which can be found here
+Registration for boats is open now.
+Owners of boats participating (Instructors) please register for the event and complete the event declaration form which can be found here.
+We need at least 4 boats, and the more the better!

 • Royal Windermere Yacht Club